 Important Things to Know About Traveling with Kids in Costa Rica

 - If your kids have allergies to food or medicines, make sure to write them down.
-It will also be helpful to write down the translation in Spanish.
+It will also be helpful to write down the translation in Spanish of the name and active ingredients.
 Bring all necessary medications.

 - If you rent a car, we recommend to get a prepaid SIM card so you can have a Costa Rican phone number in case of emergencies.

 - If you are traveling with multiple families for just a few days, consider staying at an all-inclusive resort instead.
-That way it is a lot less stressful!
+It is a lot less stressful!

-- If you are traveling during Christmas or New Years, make sure to book your accommodation well in advance as those dates book up very fast in touristic destinations.
-Especially vacation rentals!
+- If you are spending Christmas in Costa Rica or New Years, make sure to book your accommodation and transportation well in advance as those dates book up very fast.
+(Book at least 4-6 months out).

 For more tips, read our post for things to do in Costa Rica with kids.